springload/awesome-wagtail/docs/archive.md

 - [Wagtail Cookiecutter Foundation](https://github.com/chrisdev/wagtail-cookiecutter-foundation) - A Cookiecutter template for Wagtail CMS using Zurb Foundation 6.
 - [Beginner Wagtail Cookiecutter](https://github.com/hminnovation/beginner-wagtail) – A super simple implementation of Wagtail CMS.
+- [Wordpress to Wagtail migration kit](https://github.com/wagtail/wagtail-wordpress-import) - Import WordPress blog content from an XML file into Wagtail.
 - [Django Cookiecutter Wagtail](https://github.com/Jean-Zombie/cookiecutter-django-wagtail) – A Django Cookiecutter template with Wagtail.
 Based on the original 'Django Cookiecutter'.
 Features: Docker support using `docker-compose` for development and production (using Traefik with LetsEncrypt support), customizable PostgreSQL version, Bootstrap 4, media storage using Amazon S3 or Google Cloud Storage and many more.
 - [wagtail-webpack-dokku](https://github.com/helixsoftco/wagtail-webpack-dokku/) - A template with Wagtail, Webpack using django-webpack-loader, Bootstrap 5, production ready for Dokku.
 - [Wagtail Tailwind & Stimulus blog](https://github.com/AccordBox/wagtail-tailwind-blog) - A Wagtail blog based on Tailwind CSS, Stimulus, it supports Markdown, Latex and user comments.